underscoreio/essential-slick/src/pages/1-basics.md

 }
 ~~~

-This syntax comes from the [Typesafe Config](link-config) library, which is also used by Akka and the Play framework.
+This syntax comes from the [Typesafe Config][link-config] library, which is also used by Akka and the Play framework.

 The parameters we're providing are intended to configure the underlying JDBC layer.
 The `url` parameter is the standard [JDBC connection URL][link-jdbc-connection-url], and the `driver` parameter is the fully qualified class name of the JDBC driver for our chosen DBMS.
 In this case we're creating an in-memory database called `"chapter01"`.